VASISHTAKODUMAGULLA/open_project/README.md

 # `Open Project`
-## Running a Tello simulation in [Gazebo](http://gazebosim.org/)
-## Requirements are Ubuntu 22.04 and ROS2 HUMBLE
-## Contributions: TIERS Lab, University of Turku for the environment setup and the drone injection

 ## Group members:
 1) Chathuranga Liyanage
 2) Vasista Kodumagulla
 3) Liu Jin yu

-# Open Project Documentation

 ## 1. Introduction

 This project integrates a Tello drone and a TurtleBot3 robot into a single Gazebo simulation environment, enabling cross-platform coordination (vision-based tello drone and nav2 based navigation) for a unified demonstration.
-We leverage the TIERS **drone\_racing\_ros2** repository (Galactic + Gazebo 11) for the Tello plugin and models, combined with standard TurtleBot3 assets.
-This approach delivers a quick, working demo on ROS 2 Galactic, ideal for a polished simulation video while minimizing low-level plugin and middleware porting work .
+We leverage the TIERS **drone\_racing\_ros2** repository (Galactic + Gazebo 11) for the Tello plugin and models, combined with standard TurtleBot3 assets using gazebo humble.
+This approach delivers a quick, working demo on ROS 2 Galactic, ideal for a polished simulation while minimizing low-level plugin and middleware porting work .

 ## 2. Project Scope

-* **Core goal:** Spawn both Tello and TurtleBot3 in one world, teleoperate each, and implement a drone mission to detect a fire hydrant and share its world coordinates for the TurtleBot to consume follow using  nav2.
+* **Core goal:** Spawn both Tello and TurtleBot3 in one world, and implement a drone mission to detect a fire hydrant and share its world coordinates for the TurtleBot to follow using  nav2.
 * **Key capabilities:**

   * **Tello**: ROS-driven flight, camera streaming, vision-based object detection, position broadcast.
-  * **TurtleBot3**: Gazebo spawn, subscription to drone’s destination location topic.
+  * **TurtleBot3**: Gazebo spawn, subscription to drone’s destination location topic, reach the destination
 * **Deliverables:**

   1. A combined ROS 2 launch file.
-It launches both the tello drone and the turtlebot node.
+It launches both the Tello drone and the turtlebot node.
-  2. Python nodes for drone to reach to the goal and TurtleBot reaching the goal and map of the world.
+  2. Python nodes for the drone to reach the goal, and the TurtleBot reaching the goal using nav2.
   3. Documentation and demo recording of end-to-end operation.

 ## 3. Installation Steps